cdn1864257-crypto/LuxioRectify/DEPLOYMENT_CHANGES.md

 ## Conclusion

-All NowPayments and MaxelPay references have been successfully removed from the Luxio e-commerce platform.
-The system now supports:
+All NowPayments, MaxelPay, Stripe, and PCS/Transcash ticket payment references have been successfully removed from the Luxio e-commerce platform.
+The system now supports only 2 payment methods:
-- ✅ OxaPay (cryptocurrency)
+- ✅ OxaPay (cryptocurrency - Bitcoin, Ethereum, USDT, BNB, etc.)
-- ✅ Stripe (cards)
-- ✅ Bank Transfer
+- ✅ Bank Transfer (SEPA manual transfer)
-- ✅ PCS/Transcash tickets

-The backend server runs successfully without errors, and all payment methods are properly configured for production deployment.
+The backend server runs successfully without errors, and both payment methods are properly configured for production deployment.

 **Next Steps:**
 1. Deploy to production (Render + Vercel)